DonovanMods/project_daedalus/modinfo.json.template.md

 - `"description"`: A description of what your mod does
 - `"fileType"`: The type of file your mod is (can be "pak" or "zip" but will default to "pak" if not specified)
 - `"fileURL"`: The full direct download URL for your mod (either the .zip or .pak file)
-- `"readmeURL"`: A link to your mod's README (optional)
+- `"readmeURL"`: A 'raw' link to your mod's README (optional)
-- `"imageURL"`: A URL to an image that will be displayed in the mod list (optional)
+- `"imageURL"`: A direct download URL to an image that will be displayed in the mod list (optional)